What Is Sickle Cell

 What Is The SCD Stigma with Sickle Cell Disease?

-Due to this chronic illness, some must take days off from school and work, due to fatigue and other symptoms.
+Some suffer in pain, and do not share what they are going through; many are embarrassed because so many do not understand the disease- they are stigmatized.
+Due to this chronic illness with unpredictable painful episodes, many must take days off from school and work.
 They often choose to tell others that they are "tired" and "just not up to going out" because they know most people will not understand.
-And, when terrible "pain crisis" occur, and they go to the ER, their request for pain medicine is often looked at improperly by people thinking they are drug addicts.
+And, when severe pain events occur, their pain is often under treated or not treated with a narcotic at all as indicated because they are often labeled as drug addicts or drug seekers.